uccug/recruitment/README.md

 - [X] Functionality to generate a shortlist of candidates along with their qualifications - already existed.
 Can be achieved with the use of filters
 - [X] Allow a user to add a reason when rejecting an application
 - [X] Add feature to upload shortlisting and interview and management papers
+- [X] Remove unnecessary filters on job applications.
+- [X] Disable editing of job applications
+- [ ] Restrict job application access to interviewers and for a specific period of time.
+HR should have access to applications all the time.
 - [ ] When the deadline has passed automatically archive the job.
 To be addressed after consulting the enterprise version
-- [ ] Restrict job application access to interviewers and for a specific period of time.
-HR should have access to applications all the time.
-- [X] Remove unnecessary filters on job applications.
-- [X] Disable editing of job applications
+- [ ] Update job positions search to exclude archived jobs

 ## Technical Details